A distant choir singing in harmony to accompany a scene, often A Cappella

 - Eternal Darkness has straight examples in "The Somme" and "A War To End All Wars".

 - Ursula Vernon's Digger marks the appearance of ghosts with the sound of an ethereal choir.
-Because, as the author points out, "there is no feasible onomatopoeia for this," the sound is represented by the Unsound Effect of "sounds of distant ethereal chanting!" and variants.
+Because, as the author points out, "there is no feasible onomatopoeia for this," the sound is represented by the Unsound Effect of "sounds of distant ethereal chanting!", which gradually becomes more surly as the conversation with the ghosts becomes less and less auspicious.

 - Parodied in a later episode of Johnny Bravo.
 The choir accompanies the appearance of a large ad that happens to be about the very thing Johnny needed the most in that particular scene.
 The camera then pans to slightly, revealing an actual church choir.